ubccr/xdmod/user_manual_builder/Common_User_Interface_Elements.rst

 you will be able to adjust the range of the data based on how far you drag your cursor.
 Every chart in XDMoD can also zoom along both the x and y axis adjusting the range for both.
-For most charts in XDMoD, the zoom level can be reset by double clicking on an empty area of the plot.The only exception is for charts in the :ref:`Metric Explorer <metric_explorer>` tab, where you can reset the zoom by clicking on the chart and choosing the "Reset Zoom" option from the context menu.
+For most charts in XDMoD, the zoom level can be reset by double clicking on an empty area of the plot.
+The only exception is for charts in the :ref:`Metric Explorer <metric_explorer>` tab, where you can reset the zoom by clicking on the chart and choosing the "Reset Zoom" option from the context menu.